LowellObservatory/LDTObserverTools/doc/help/dfocus.rst

-      --flog FLOG      focus log to use (default: last) (default: last) --thresh THRESH  threshold for line detection (default: 100) (default: 100.0) --nodisplay      DO NOT launch Preview.app to display plots (default: True) --leave_files    DO NOT move the focus frames to focus/ (default: False)
+      --flog FLOG      focus log to use (default: last) (default: last) --thresh THRESH  threshold for line detection (default: 100) (default: 100.0) --nodisplay      DO NOT launch Preview.app to display plots (default: True)